mariadb-operator/mariadb-operator/README.md

   --set metrics.enabled=true --set webhook.cert.certManager.enabled=true
 ```

+## Openshift installation

+The Openshift installation is managed separately in the [mariadb-operator-helm](https://github.com/mariadb-operator/mariadb-operator-helm) repository, which contains a [helm based operator](https://sdk.operatorframework.io/docs/building-operators/helm/) that allows you to install `mariadb-operator` via [OLM](https://olm.operatorframework.io/docs/).

 ## Image compatibility
 `mariadb-operator` is only compatible with official MariaDB images.
 Refer to the [images documentation](./docs/DOCKER.md) for further detail.